top of page

 Sylvia Rose

 Apples need to cross-pollinate to bear fruit, and insects such as honeybees are well suited to the task.
 Apple blossom honey has a delicate sweet taste progressing to notes of spice.
-In early Germania farmers and orchard owners can also be beekeepers.
+In early Germania farmers and orchard owners might also be beekeepers.

 Apple Mythology